json-schema-org/website/pages/blog/posts/applicability-json-schema-fundamentals-part-1.md

 # Now you try

-We can use the same approach as before to make sure our subschemas have sufficient constraints. <a href="https://jsonschema.dev/s/Cbcss" target="_blank">Give it a try</a>, and see if you can manage to make the validation work as expected.
+We can use the same approach as before to make sure our subschemas have sufficient constraints. <a href="https://jsonschema.dev/s/Cbcss" target="_blank" rel="noopener noreferrer">Give it a try</a>, and see if you can manage to make the validation work as expected.

 The link is pre-loaded with your starting Schema and instance.
-Let me know if you get stuck via <a href="/slack" target="_blank">Slack</a> or <a href="https://www.x.com/relequestual" target="_blank">X</a>.
+Let me know if you get stuck via <a href="/slack" target="_blank" rel="noopener noreferrer">Slack</a> or <a href="https://www.x.com/relequestual" target="_blank" rel="noopener noreferrer">X</a>.

 # In summary